MikeDanton/MyLogger/readme.md

 👉 **Timestamped Log Entries** - Every log message includes a precise timestamp.
 👉 **Timestamped Log Files** - Each session creates a new log file.
 👉 **Automatic Log Cleanup** - Removes logs older than a configurable threshold.
-👉 **LoggerManager for Simplified Setup** - Easy global logger access and configuration.
+👉 **LoggerManager for Simplified Setup** - Auto-configured on first use.
 👉 **Colored Console Output** - Logs appear in different colors based on **log level or context**.
 👉 **Benchmarking Support** - Performance tests for logging efficiency and config loading speed.
 👉 **Structured Log Messages** - Uses `LogMessage` struct for better log management.